Blog

 - No leads fall through the cracks

-- Client retention improves (regular touchpoints reduce 10-15% annual silent churn)
+- Client retention improves (regular touchpoints reduce 15 to 20% annual client churn) (Rosenberg Associates MAP Survey)

 3. Reduced Error and Rework Costs